-Net Absorption measures the supply and demand in the commercial real estate market, i.e. the change in tenant demand relative to the supply available in the market.
+Net Absorption measures the supply and demand in the commercial real estate market by tracking the change in tenant demand relative to the supply available in the market.

-The net absorption metric, in the context of real estate investing, is used to approximate the net change in tenant demand relative to supply.
+The net absorption metric, in real estate investing, is used to approximate the net change in tenant demand relative to supply.

-The net absorption rate is the difference between three metrics tracked over a specified time frame, which are the following:
+The net absorption rate is the difference between three metrics tracked over a specified time frame, which are the following components: